 I had plans to ask him more questions, but there wasn’t time as he had to prepare for his flight to San Diego.

-What do you think about the current admin’s decision to reduce the size of our national parks?
+Here are the topics I didn’t get to broach with him: What do you think about the current admin’s decision to reduce the size of our national parks?

 *Ditto: Killing of hibernating bears